nriley/brightness/README.md

 This tool enables you to set and obtain the brightness level of all internal and certain external displays from the command line or a script.

 <table><tr><th>
 If you cannot control your display’s brightness from Displays System Preferences, you will not be able to do it with <tt>brightness</tt>.
-LG UltraFine displays are also reportedly incompatible.
 See <a href="https://github.com/nriley/brightness/issues/11">this issue</a> for more information and some potential other options.
 </th></tr></table>

 Install with Homebrew